A homogeneous second-order descent method for nonconvex optimization: Introduction

-However, it is more challenging to establish the improved $O(\epsilon^{-3/2})$ iteration complexity for TR method.
-To our best knowledge, \citet{ye_second_2005} is the only early work proving that TR with a fixed radius strategy enjoys the $O(\epsilon^{-3/2})$ complexity.
-Recently, \citet{curtis_trust_2017} point out that traditional TR method fails in satisfying the sufficient decrease property required to obtain the $O(\epsilon^{-3/2})$ complexity by classical $\rho_k$-based acceptance rule and linearly updated radius.
-To overcome this issue, they develop an algorithm named TRACE \cite{curtis_trust_2017,curtis_worst-case_2022}, which attains the desired complexity result but has a sophisticated rule of expanding and contracting $\Delta_k$ due to the nonlinearity between $\|\dk^\mathsf{TR}\|$ and the dual variable of problem \cref{eq:tr-subproblem}.
-More recently, \citet{jiang2023universal} propose a gradient regularized TR method, which attains the complexity of $O(\epsilon^{-3/2})$ with a cleaner analysis. \citet{royer_complexity_2018} uses a line-search Newton framework and obtains a similar complexity.
+To overcome this issue, they developed an algorithm named TRACE \cite{curtis_trust_2017,curtisWorstCaseComplexityTRACE2023}, which achieves the desired complexity result but has a sophisticated rule of expanding and contracting $\Delta_k$ due to the nonlinearity between $\|\dk^\mathsf{TR}\|$ and the dual solution of the problem \cref{eq:tr-subproblem}.
+This complexity bound can also be achieved via a line search Newton CG framework proposed in \citet{royer_complexity_2018}.
 Their algorithm alternates between Newton and regularized Newton steps based on the smallest eigenvalue of the Hessian $\Hk$, and the stepsize is chosen under a similar acceptance rule used in \cite{cartis_adaptive_2011,curtis_trust_2017}.
-Nevertheless, all the above methods solve Newton systems, where the cost of $O(n^3)$ are typical.
+Nevertheless, all the above methods solve Newton systems, where the cost of $O(n^3)$ is typical.
 It is possible to find inexact solutions with better complexity performance.
-In that sense, many classical algorithms are open for improvement with techniques such as applying negative curvature oracles, conjugate gradient method \cite{royer_complexity_2018,royer_newton-cg_2020,curtis2021newton-cg}.
+In that sense, many classical algorithms are open for improvement with techniques such as negative curvature oracles and conjugate gradient method \cite{royer_complexity_2018,royer_newton-cg_2020,curtis2021newton-cg}.